anaynasingh/Movie-Recommendation-System-using-Machine-Learning/README.md

 # Movie-Recommendation-System-using-Machine-Learning
+Nowadays, we are all familiar with famous OTT platforms like Netflix, Amazon Prime, Hulu etc. We love to binge watch our favorite movies and TV shows on these platforms.
+We finish watching our favorite show and these platforms immediately suggest more related shows we can watch next.
+Has it ever crossed your mind how these platforms recommend these shows and movies?
 This is a Movie Recommendation Project which suggests you movies to watch based on the movie entered by you.
-The movies are recommended based on its content like genre, cast, director etc and its popularity.
+The movies are recommended based factors like genre, cast, director etc and its popularity.
+It makes use of Machine Learning algorithm to enumerate movies and TV shows analogous to the one already picked.